-- START button flashes when the machine is ready to start.
-After the machine has been stopped, there is a five-second delay before startup. - STOP button flashes to indicate the machine is on and can be stopped by pressing this button.
+START/STOP The START/STOP button starts the machine when all conditions are normal.
+After the machine has been stopped, there is a five second delay before it can be restarted.
+The STOP button stops the machine in normal operating mode.